-Category Information Service Name Reimbursement for Health-Related Public Transportation Service Provision of health-related transportation for qualifying Pilot enrollees through Description vouchers for public transportation.
+Category Information Service Name Reimbursement for Health-Related Public Transportation Service Description Provision of health-related transportation for qualifying Pilot enrollees through vouchers for public transportation.
 This service may be furnished to transport Pilot enrollees to non-medical services that promote community engagement, health and well-being.
-The service may include transportation to locations indicated in an enrollee's care plan that may include, for example: Grocery stores/farmer's markets; Job interview(s) and/or place of work; Places for recreation related to health and wellness (e.g., public parks and/or gyms); Group parenting classes/childcare locations;

-Health and wellness-related educational events; Places of worship, services and other meetings for community support; Locations where other approved Pilot services are delivered.
-Pilot transportation services will not replace non-emergency medical transportation as required in Medicaid.
-Frequency As needed (if applicable) Duration N/A (if applicable) Setting N/A Minimum Family, neighbors and friends are unable to assist with transportation.
-Eligibility Public transportation is available in the enrollee's community.
-Criteria Service is only available for enrollees who do not have access to their own or a family vehicle.
-Services are authorized in accordance with Tailored Plan / LME/MCO authorization policies, such as but not limited to service being indicated in the enrollee's personcentered care plan.
+The service may include transportation to locations indicated in an enrollee's care plan that may include, for example: Grocery stores/farmer's markets; Job interview(s) and/or place of work; Places for recreation related to health and wellness (e.g., public parks and/or gyms); Group parenting classes/childcare locations; Health and wellness-related educational events; Places of worship, services and other meetings for community support; Locations where other approved Pilot services are delivered. required in Medicaid.
+Frequency (if applicable) As needed Duration (if applicable) N/A Setting N/A Minimum Family, neighbors and friends are unable to assist with transportation Eligibility Public transportation is available in the enrollee's community.
+Criteria • Service is only available for enrollees who do not have access to their own or a family vehicle. • Services are authorized in accordance with Tailored Plan / LME/MCO authorization policies, such as but not limited to service being indicated in the enrollee's person-centered care plan.
 Enrollee is not currently receiving duplicative support through other Pilot services.
 Enrollee is not currently receiving duplicative support through other federal, state, or locally-funded programs.